 Aircraft noise consists of a series of single events over time.
-Depending on the location of and ambient noise levels at the receptor, these single events may be easily distinguishable from background noise levels.
-This is particularly true, for example, where the receptor is close to an airport and in the flight path.
-The Federal Aviation Administration (FAA) currently averages daily $L{dn}$ levels to use the yearly $L{dn}$ as its preferred noise descriptor.
-The distance from the flight path where various $L{dn}$ levels occur is measured (or calculated) and then mapped.
-These $L{dn}$ "noise contours" constitute the basic form of reference for assessing impacts associated with aircraft noise.
-Many airports are monitored to derive annual $L{dn}$ contours, and the FAA has its own computer program to calculate $L{dn}$ contours.
-The Noise Exposure Guidelines (see Section 420 below) also use the annual $L{dn}$ descriptor, patterned after FAA specifications for descriptor use.
-Therefore, when it is necessary to conduct a detailed noise analysis involving aircraft noise, the annual $L{dn}$ descriptor should be used in the analyses.
-Measured annual $L{dn}$ values are available from the Port Authority of New York and New Jersey (PA-
+Depending on the location of and ambient noise levels at the receptor, these single events may be easily distinguishable from background oise levels.
+This is particularly true, for example, where the receptor is close to an airport or heliport and in the flight path.
+The Federal Aviation Administration (FAA) currently averages daily L{dn} levels to use the yearly L{dn} , or DNL, as its preferred noise descriptor.
+In some cases, assessing aircraft noise using $L{eq(1)}$ may be necessary, particularly when assessing peak hour levels or when determining cumulative effects of several noise sources, i.e. in combination with vehicle, train and/or industrial process noise.